 CCCERA's funding objective is to meet long-term benefit obligations through contributions and investment income.
-The plan's main investment objective is for the total fund return to exceed the CPI plus 400 basis points over a market cycle.
+The plan's main investment objective is for the total fund return to exceed the Consumer Price Index (CPI) plus 400 basis points over a market cycle.
 This is accomplished by the implementation of a carefully planned and executed long-term investment program.

 The California Constitution and Government Code Sections 31594 and 31595 authorize the Board of Retirement (Board) to invest in any investment deemed prudent in the Board's opinion.
 Investment decisions are to be made in the sole interest and for the exclusive purpose of providing benefits, minimizing employer contributions, and defraying reasonable expenses for administering the system.
 Investments are to be diversified to minimize the risk of loss and to maximize the rate of return, unless under the circumstances it is clearly prudent to not do so.
 The Board has adopted an Investment Policy, which provides the framework for the management of CCCERA's investments.
 This policy establishes CCCERA's investment policies and objectives and defines the principal duties of the Board and staff, the Custodian bank and investment managers.
-For the year ended December 31, 2021, the total fund returned 13.9% net of fees; less than the policy index return of 15.3% and lower than the median public fund return of 14.9%.
+For the year ended December 31, 2022, the total fund returned -10.6% net of fees; less than the policy index return of 8.3% and higher than the median public fund return of -11.1%.